13X-Labs/13xlabs-gpt/README.md

 All steps can optionally be done in a virtual environment using tools such as `virtualenv` or `conda`.

-Install tensorflow 1.12 (with GPU support, if you have a GPU and want everything to run faster)
+Install tensorflow (with GPU support, if you have a GPU and want everything to run faster)
 ```
-pip3 install tensorflow==1.12.0
+pip3 install tensorflow
 ```
 or
 ```
-pip3 install tensorflow-gpu==1.12.0
+pip3 install tensorflow-gpu
 ```

 Install other python packages: